junegunn/vim-easy-align/EXAMPLES.md

 static double pi = 3.14;
 ```

-Okay, now the names are aligned.
+Okay, the names are now aligned.
 We select the lines again with `gv`, and then
-press `<Enter>=` to finalize our alignment.
+press `<Enter>=` to finish our alignment.

 ```c
 const char*   str   = "Hello";